 Once design work is complete, Enterprise Services will seek bids from qualified contractors to undertake the physical relocation of the mural to its new home.
 The work will involve numerous logistically challenging steps, from separating the mural and its wall from the building to creating a protective frame to minimize damage during the move, to transporting the mural and securely installing it in the ground floor level of the Helen E. Sommers building.
 Window walls on both buildings must be temporarily removed to get the mural into and out of them.

-The artwork for the Helen Sommers Building will be installed in November on the building's west atrium wall.
+Artwork for the Helen Sommers Building will be installed on the building's west atrium wall.

 The contemporary, three-dimensional piece is designed to reflect upon one of our state’s greatest natural resources – water.
-The artwork is divided into 10 sections, which the artist says represent the state’s 10 major watershed areas.
+The artwork is divided into 10 sections, which the artist says represent 10 major watershed areas in the state.

-Beliz Brother is a decorated artist whose work has been exhibited at the Seattle Art Museum, the Philadelphia Institute of Contemporary Art, San Francisco's New Langton Art and the Henry Art Gallery in Seattle.
-Other sate-commissioned installations of her sculptures can be seen at Tacoma Community College and Everett Community College.
-Other permanent installations of her artwork reside at the Tech Museum of Innovation in San Jose, Calif., and Swedish Hospital and Harborview Medical Center in Seattle.
+Beliz Brother is a decorated artist whose work has been exhibited at the Seattle Art Museum, the Institute of Contemporary Art in Philadelphia, San Francisco's New Langton Arts and the Henry Art Gallery in Seattle.
+Other state-commissioned installations of her sculptures can be seen at Tacoma Community College and Everett Community College.
+Other permanent installations of her artwork reside at the Tech Museum of Innovation in San Jose, Calif., and Swedish Health Services and Harborview Medical Center in Seattle.